alainman-krh/MyState/README.md

 ## Features
 - Route raw sensed input signals through custom signal-generating filters, and provide a solid, uniform user-interface experience.
-- Load/save configuration/controlled state from a single function call.
+- Load custom device configuration/controlled state on startup by calling `ListenerRoot.script_load()`.
 - Let anyone control your device using `SigLink` interface (by means of a serial/other IO connection).
   - Ex: Let a PC control your device using signals sent from Python across its USB/serial connection.